 The Group has determined the identification of groups of contracts and classification of contracts using information available at contract inception where reasonable and supportable information is available.
-Where the Group does not have reasonable and supportable information this has been assessed based on information at 1 January 2022.
+Where the Group does not have reasonable and supportable information at 1 January 2022.